wizo06/japanese/docs/Fundamentals/particles.md

 **Example 8**:

 Let's look at another example.
 Suppose you are with a friend who has never seen what a ramen looks like.
 There are three dishes in front of you two: sushi, curry rice, and ramen.
-When you point at the ramen to let your friend know that *that* is ramen, you can say:
+You want to single out one dish, point at it, and tell your friend that "*that* is ramen".
+In this scenario, you can say:

 - あれ ==が== ラーメン

-Using 「が」 in this manner implies "*That dish* (sushi) is not ramen. *That dish* (curry rice) is also not ramen. *That dish* (ramen) is ramen".
-You are comparing and singling out the one dish that **is** ramen.
+Using 「が」 in this manner implies "*That dish* (sushi) is not ramen. *That dish* (curry rice) is also not ramen. *THAT dish* (ramen) is the one that's ramen".
+You are comparing and singling out the one dish that *is* ramen.

 **Example 9**: